voiceflow/awesome-alexa/readme.md

 * [Opearlo](http://www.opearlo.com) - Opearlo is a voice design agency that offers Alexa skill design and development, along with Opearlo Analytics, a platform for insights into Alexa skill usage.
 * [VoiceLabs.co](http://voicelabs.co) - VoiceLabs is a pioneer in voice experience analytics, and is the most widely used product analytics service for Alexa skills.
 * [WitLingo](http://www.witlingo.com) - Witlingo is a SaaS product company that enables skills developers to access analytics, diagnostics, and discovery tools to help them improve their skills.

+#### Monitoring
+* [Bespoken](http://bespoken.io) - Bespoken provides monitoring and testing tools for Alexa skills (and Google Actions).
+Our platform keeps track to make sure your skill is working correctly, and alerts you when it is not.

 ### Agencies
 * [XAPPmedia, Inc.](https://xappmedia.com/develop-custom-alexa-skills/) - XAPPmedia is a pioneer in interactive voice experiences.
 We design, develop, host and manage custom Alexa skills for leading brands and publishers.